 Trusting is easy when things are simple, but God asks us to trust Him when things get really, really difficult.
-Hand out index cards and pencils or pens to each student.
-If you are meeting online, invite students to have their pens/pencils and index cards or papers ready.
+Distribute supplies (or invite students to have supplies ready at home).

 Write down a situation you're facing where things seem to be going wrong and it seems risky to trust God.
 If there's nothing in your life right now, try to think of something that happened to you in the past.
 Instruct students to brainstorm steps they can take to trust God in those situations-or, if it is a past situation, have them write about ways that God kept His promises and helped them even if it was difficult to see at the time.